deepsense-ai/seahorse/docs/parameters.md

 displayTitle: Parameters
 docTab: parameters
 title: Parameters
+includeDeeplangMenu: true
 description: Parameters documentation
 ---

 Each parameter has a name, description and a type.
 A type of a parameter defines what kind of value it receives (along with some validation logic).

-Each [operation](deeplang.html#operations) defines its parameters.
+Each [operation](deeplang_overview.html#operations) defines its parameters.
 In order for an operation to be executed, all its parameters have to be filled with valid values.
 There are several predefined types of parameters in Deeplang:

 ### Numeric